bryskulov/mlops-house-prices/README.md

 This project tries to automate the prediction of house prices based on different features of a house such as location, shape, available utilities, condition, style, etc. The project intents to automate different stages of the process including training, deployment and further sustaining it in production.

+# Documentation

-## Documentation
+## Installation

-### Train model once with Python CLI
+The project is developed on AWS EC2 instance and it is highly recommended to run on EC2 instance as well.
+Model artifacts are stored on AWS S3 bucket, so it is advised to create a S3 bucket with you custom name.

+**Programs installed on EC2**: Anaconda, Docker, docker-compose

-First, clone this repository to the local repository
+Clone this repository to the local repository

 ```bash
     git clone https://github.com/bryskulov/mlops-house-prices.git
 ```

+Folder explanations:
+- notebooks: Jupyter notebooks for prototyping
+- model_training: Automated model training scripts
+- web_service: Deployment of the model as a web-service

+## Model training (model_training/)

-First, install `pipenv` package and later the other packages from `Pipfile`.\
+First, install `pipenv` package and later the other packages from `Pipfile`.
 It is important to be in the same directory as the `Pipfile`, when running the bash script.

 ```bash